microsoft/aitour-operate-ai-responsibly-with-ai-studio/session-delivery-resources/demo9-online-evaluation-app-insights.md

 ## Demo delivery tips

-You will need to play the recording for this demo and narrate the steps that are begin taken in the video.
+You will need to play the recording for this demo and narrate the steps that are being taken in the video.
 Follow the speaker notes provided for guidance.